-“Very recent publications1 show that variants in the FHOD3 gene may explain 1-2 per cent of all hypertrophic cardiomyopathy (HCM) cases, making it one of the key players in the diagnostics of cardiomyopathies”, explains Chief Medical Officer and Laboratory Director Juha Koskenvuo.
+“Very recent publications1 show that variants in the FHOD3 gene may explain 1% to 2% of all hypertrophic cardiomyopathy (HCM) cases, making it one of the key players in the diagnostics of cardiomyopathies,” explained Chief Medical Officer and Laboratory Director Juha Koskenvuo.

-Recent estimates suggest that HCM may affect as many as 1 in 200 people and is one of the most common cause for sudden cardiac death among young adults.
+Recent estimates suggest that HCM may affect as many as 1 in 200 people and is one of the most common causes of sudden cardiac death among young adults.

 “We are also very proud to launch updated panels for two highly relevant medical conditions, Noonan syndrome and pulmonary arterial hypertension.
 The updated panels are of the highest quality on the market and include the latest findings.
-The addition of the MRAS gene to the Noonan syndrome panel is definitely another highlight of this update”, Koskenvuo continues.
+The addition of the MRAS gene to the Noonan syndrome panel is definitely another highlight of this update,” Koskenvuo continued.

 “Blueprint Genetics has analyzed over 13,000 cardiology samples to date.
 Our extensive database and interpretation experience gives us the potential to uncover novel, interesting discoveries.
 We have chosen to include a number of genes on our panels in which only a few rare variants have been reported and a disease association has only recently been proposed.
-Carefully evaluating these genes at an early stage is a way to gain further insight into their contribution to disease”, Koskenvuo says.
+Carefully evaluating these genes at an early stage is a way to gain further insight into their contribution to disease,” said Koskenvuo.

 A tailored, cautious interpretation approach is taken when variants are identified in ‘early evidence’ genes, as to minimize the reporting of irrelevant variants of uncertain significance (VUS).

 The updated panels are: